-The best mattress for heavy people won't be, by any means, the cheapest on the market.
+The best mattress for heavy people in 2023 will be supportive and comfortable, but they won't be the cheapest on the market.
 But if you weigh more than 230 pounds, this is one purchase you shouldn't be looking to scrimp on.
 After all, you can put a price on a good night's sleep; and the poor health and bad moods will really start to add up over time.
 Not to mention that a cheap mattress will ultimately prove a false economy, because it will soon start sagging and need replacing.

 Most of the entries in our general best mattress ranking won't be a great choice for heavier bodies: you want to be looking at a mattress that's specifically designed for people with a higher than average body weight, as all those on our list have been.
 Now's a great time to buy, too, as the holiday sales often bring a range of great mattress deals to save you cash.
 So read on, as we reveal the best mattresses for heavy people available today, and give you the details you need to pick the right one for you.